8 Takeaways From The Trump-Ukraine Scandal

 But by the end of this week, that's exactly what was happening.
 Democrats launched an impeachment inquiry against President Trump after the release of an official transcript of a call between Trump and the president of Ukraine — and a whistleblower complaint that detailed allegations of a pressure campaign from Trump and his allies toward Ukraine to help investigate Joe Biden.

-Here's are eight things that have become clear in this murky story and where politically this all might be heading:
+Here are eight things that have become clear in this murky story and where politically this all might be heading:

 1. The president of the United States solicited help from a foreign country to investigate a potential 2020 political rival, while withholding military aid to that country.

 The favor?
-Investigate a debunked conspiracy theory that Russia wasn't really behind the 2016 hack of the Democratic National Committee, and "the other thing," Trump said, "there's a lot of talk about Biden's son... ."
+Investigate a debunked conspiracy theory that Russia wasn't really behind the 2016 hack of the Democratic National Committee, and "the other thing," Trump said, "there's a lot of talk about Biden's son."
 Trump urged Zelenskiy to work with Attorney General Bill Barr and his personal lawyer Rudy Giuliani on an investigation into the Biden family.

-Zelenskiy agreed, said he is appointing a new prosecutor, who "will be 100% my person" and "he or she will look into the situation."
+Zelenskiy agreed and said he is appointing a new prosecutor, who "will be 100% my person" and "he or she will look into the situation."

 A week before the call, Trump admits, he held up $391 million in military aid to Ukraine already allocated by Congress.
 Trump changed his reasoning for why he delayed the aid, from corruption in Ukraine to wanting European countries to pay more.